jenniferdavid/virtual_truck_trailer/README.md

 ------------------------

 1.Open Mobilesim simulator of AdeptMobilerobots.

 2.Load the map file of your choice.

 3.Open a terminal and compile the cpp files.

-4.To compile the server pgm:
+4.To compile the server pgm, type:
-5.Type:
 `g++ -o servertruckcircleline -I/usr/local/Aria/include -I/usr/local/Aria/ArNetworking/include -L/usr/local/Aria/lib servertruckcircleline.cpp -lAria -lArNetworking -ldl -lrt -lpthread`
 An executable will be generated.

-6.Run the exe as `./servertruckcircleline `
-7.This executable default connects to the simulator.
+5.Run the exe as `./servertruckcircleline`.
+This executable default connects to the simulator.

-4.To compile the client pgm:
+6.To compile the client pgm, type:
-5.Type:
 `g++ -o client -I/usr/local/Aria/include -I/usr/local/Aria/ArNetworking/include -L/usr/local/Aria/lib clientserverttppcirleline.cpp -lAria -lArNetworking -ldl -lrt -lpthread`
 An executable will be generated.

-6.Run the exe as `./client`
+7.Run the exe as `./client`
 This executable connects to the server running in the simulator.

 The map from MobileSim resembles like this and a zoomed view of the Amigobots moving could be seen:
 ![image](https://user-images.githubusercontent.com/2436747/47859289-4be42d00-ddee-11e8-9e06-3f4e957e3470.png)